Khyenle

 Chief Designer

-Dawa Dakpa is one of younger generation of Khyenle inheritors.
-After middle school he decided to carry on Khyenle tradition and started learning the arts and crafts from his father, Nima.
-When it comes to Khyenle he is one of most creative, full of new ideas to lead Khyenle.
-He said “Khyenle is beyond traditional bronze arts, it’s a way of cultural survival in the modern world by empowering local Tibetan artisans in a innovative way.”
+When it comes to Khyenle, he is one of the most creative minds, full of innovative ideas to lead the way forward.
+He says, “Khyenle is beyond traditional bronze arts; it’s a way of cultural survival in the modern world by empowering local Tibetan artisans in an innovative way.”

 Dawa Drolma